Tom Lehrer: That Was The Week That Was

-In 1966, BBC TV host David Frost invited him to contribute some of his classic compositions to his BBC program The Frost Report.
+In 1966, BBC TV host David Frost returned to the UK with the BBC program The Frost Report; alongside Julie Felix, Lehrer provided musical satire on the weekly subject.
 The show was transmitted live, and he pre-recorded all his segments at one performance.
 Lehrer was not featured in every edition, but his songs featured in an appropriate part of each show.
-At least two of his songs were not included on any of his LPs: a reworking of Noël Coward's "That is the End of the News" (with some new lyrics) and a comic explanation of how Britain might adapt to the coming of decimal currency.
-The record deal with Reprise Records for That Was The Year That Was also gave Reprise distribution rights for his earlier recordings, as Lehrer wanted to wind up his own record imprint.
+At least two of these songs were not included on any of his LPs: a reworking of Noël Coward's "That is the End of the News" (with some new lyrics) and a comic explanation of how Britain might adapt to the coming of decimal currency.

+Lehrer's record deal with Reprise Records for That Was The Year That Was also gave Reprise distribution rights for his earlier recordings, because Lehrer wanted to wind up his own record imprint.
 The Reprise issue of Songs by Tom Lehrer was a stereo re-recording.
-This version was not issued on CD, but the songs were issued on the live Tom Lehrer Revisited CD.
+This version was not issued on CD, as Lehrer was unhappy with this version.
 The live recording included bonus tracks "L-Y" and "Silent E", two of the ten songs that he wrote for the PBS children's educational series The Electric Company.
 Lehrer later commented that worldwide sales of the recordings under Reprise surpassed 1.8 million units in 1996.
 That same year, That Was The Year That Was went gold.
-The album liner notes promote his songs with self-deprecating humor, such as quoting a New York Times review from 1959: Mr. Lehrer's muse is "not fettered by such inhibiting factors as taste."
+The album liner notes promote his songs with self-deprecating humor, such as quoting a New York Times review from 1959: Mr. Lehrer's muse is "not fettered by such inhibiting factors as taste".

-Lehrer made a short tour in Norway and Denmark in 1967, performing some of the songs from the television program.
-His performance in Oslo on September 10 was recorded on video tape and aired locally that autumn, then released on DVD some 40 years later.
+Lehrer toured Sweden, Norway, and Denmark in 1967; his concert in Oslo was recorded for Danish television and subsequently released on DVD some 40 years later.
 He performed as a prominent international guest at the Studenterforeningen (student association) in Copenhagen, which was televised, and he commented on stage that he might be America's "revenge for Victor Borge".
 He performed original songs in a Dodge automobile industrial film distributed primarily to automobile dealers and shown at promotional events in 1967, set in a fictional American wild west town and titled The Dodge Rebellion Theatre presents Ballads For '67.
 He attempted to adapt Sweeney Todd as a Broadway musical, working with Joe Raposo, to star Jerry Colonna.
 They started a few songs but, as Lehrer noted, "Nothing ever came of it, and of course twenty years later Stephen Sondheim beat me to the punch."